TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/virtual-endpoint-tyk-classic.md

 ## Configuring the middleware in the API Designer

-You can use the API Designer in the Tyk Dashboard to configure the internal endpoint middleware for your Tyk Classic API by following these steps.
+You can use the API Designer in the Tyk Dashboard to configure a virtual endpoint for your Tyk Classic API by following these steps.

 #### Step 1: Add an endpoint for the path and select the plugin